robtherad/BCArma/README.md

 If you want to change the information displayed during the loading screen you can edit it in the `description.ext` file.
 The lines you want to edit are lines 8-10.
 Go ahead and replace the author name with your own name, the `onLoadName` with a name for your mission, and `OnLoadMission` with a brief description of what your mission is about.

+#### Customizing Loadouts

+The default loadout that comes with the template uses vanilla weapons as well as uniforms from `@KMNP`.
+If you would like to use something different then you will have to edit each loadout file to meet your needs.

+If you need a starting point there are premade loadouts included with the template in the `Premade Loadouts` folder.
+Within that folder are other folders named after the mods which the loadouts are dependant upon.
+Within THAT folder should be more folders which will be named along the lines of `Camouflage 1 v Camouflage 2`.
+The name on the left is the camouflage type that the BLUFOR forces wear and the name on the right is the camouflage that the OPFOR forces wear.
+If you would like to use one of these loadouts in your mission you can just open the folder and use the `loadout` folder within to overwrite the `loadout` folder located at `scripts\bc_scripts\loadout\`.
+You can use them as is or customize them however you'd like.
+It's your mission.

 ##### Adding Vehicle Markers

 To add GPS markers to vehicles in your mission you will need to name the vehicles in the editor and decide which sides should be able to see those markers on the map.
 Open the script located at `\scripts\bc_scripts\gpsmarkers\client.sqf` within your mission folder.
 If you want to have the vehicle visible to only BLUFOR add the name of the vehicle to `_westVehArray` on line 35 of that file.
 When your done line 35 should look like this: